top of page

 2. Non steroidal anti-inflammatory drugs (NSAIDS)

 Reaching for the ibuprofen or similar regularly for period pain, headaches or a teething baby.
 Its time to think again!
+Yes these medicines can be used as a crutch at times but they are not ideal for frequent use.

 According to a study by the National Institutes of Health (NIH), "All the conventional NSAIDs studied were equally associated with small intestinal inflammation apart from aspirin and nabumetone which seem to spare the small bowel."
 Another study concluded, "NSAIDs are thus shown to disrupt intestinal integrity and long-term treatment leads to inflammation of the small intestine."
 (5)